ls88-openscienceconnector/final-project-team-1/subassignments/Step 3 Assignment.md

  Exporatory data analysis, Observation of percentage of fake news closer to election

  ### Null Hypothesis:
+ Voters during the 2016 election are most likely to engage with fake news sources were conservative leaning, older, and highly engaged with political news
+ ## Figure Specific:
  Fake News sources in aggregate politcal exposures increased during months closer to 2016 election day.

  ### Are there variables to group or sort by?